mor10/lil-embed/README.md

 ## Contributions welcome

 If you find a bug, have a feature request, or want to improve this plugin, add an issue or submit a pull request.

+## Todo

+- Add PostCSS processing for CSS.
+- Place CSS files in `/build` folder on build.